kalekdev/uni/semester-1/technische-mechanik/notes.typ

 $

 === Torque
-A torque (also known as couple) is a pair of moments with respect to the same point with equal magnitude $F$ and opposite direction.
+A torque (also known as couple) is a pair of antiparallel moments with equal magnitude $F$ with respect to the same point.
 Considering the perpendicular distance between their lines of action $d$, these result in:
 $
   R = 0\
   M_P = d F
 $
+Where $P$ is the midpoint between their lines of attack.

 Whenever the resultant force is 0, the moment around all points in the body is the same.